Frequently Asked Questions

 Learn more about The Pokhara Project.

-Our Field Partner, 3 Angels Nepal, is doing their best to navigate this crisis day by day.
-The generosity of supporters like you during the 2020 Christmas COVID-19 relief appeal has allowed for additional resources to be on hand to assist with emergency support.
+The generosity of supporters like you during the pandemic allowed for additional resources to be on hand to assist our Field Partner with emergency support.
+Read more about how you helped here.

 This pandemic has highlighted the importance of getting 3 Angels Nepal into their new home as soon as possible.
 They would have been significantly safer in their new, secure facilities—and would have been able to facilitate lockdown much more easily across all of their programs in a centralised location—not to mention they would have their community medical facilities up and running (see The Pokhara Project for more information about the full building project).